SUMMARY OF AVAILABLE DATA SOURCES FOR PRIVATE SECTOR CRIMINAL BACKGROUND CHECKS:

 A number of states collect criminal conviction information from the various counties and place it into a central database.
 This data is derived from the courthouses, is limited to convictions, and is public record.
 States that offer this centralized repository include Florida, Texas, Georgia and others.

 Most states make the names of current and past state prison inmates public record.
 Several include this information on the Internet – such as New York and Arizona.
 However, more commonly, the Internet websites for the various departments of corrections are limited to current inmates.
-Information on past inmates may still be available though, often through a service like Crime Smasher.
+Information on past inmates may still be available though, through either a phone call to the DOC or through a service like Crime Smasher.

 SEX OFFENDER RECORDS:

 Another vital source of criminal records are sex offender registries.
-These are now well known public records geared for public consumption and available online in all 50 states as a result of Megan’s Law.
-In my own personal experience as a private investigator, it is extremely, EXTREMELY rare to do a background check and learn the person is an actual registered sex offender.
+These are now available online in all 50 states as a result of Megan’s Law.

 Arrest reports are traditionally NOT available to the public.
-However, in recent years privately owned companies have begun to harvest and sell this information by successfully compiling lists of arrestees that are publicly released by various criminal justice agencies.
-Although useful, these “arrest reports” are spotty in geographic coverage.
+However, in recent years privately owned companies have begun to harvest and sell this information by successfully compiling lists of arrestees that are released by various criminal justice agencies.
+Although potentially useful, these “arrest reports” are far from complete in their current form.

 WANTS AND WARRANTS: